geeogi/aavegotchi-autopet/README.md

 AutoPetAddress: 0x183f37551d5986d5c2b324db351a21687c4dc307

-> This is a beta experiment and it might break.
+> This is a beta service and it might break.
 Limited to 10 gotchis for now.

 ### PetOperator